Prof. W. J. T. Mitchell

 CV

-Mitchell’s contributions to the scholarship on the essence and function of images have been extremely influential.
-His monographs, Iconology (1986) and Picture Theory (1994), are standard works in the field of image studies today.
-His research engages with Erwin Panofsky’s thinking as it investigates the ways that seeing and speaking interact.
-In 1992 he introduced the idea of a “pictorial turn” in response to increased attention to how people think in images – in scientific, cultural, and social contexts.
+Mitchell made very influential contributions to the scholarship on the essence and function of images.
+Today, his monographs Iconology (1986) and Picture Theory (1994) are considered standard works in the field of image studies.
+His research engages with Erwin Panofsky’s thinking as it investigates the ways in which seeing and speaking interact.
+In 1992, he introduced the idea of a “pictorial turn” in response to increased attention to how people think in images—in scientific, cultural, and social contexts.

 Publications